arfanovi/Javascript-Core-Essentials-Examples/README.md

 * 6. Write a function named ‘sumArray’ that takes an array of numbers and returns the sum of all elements.

-* 7. Write a function named ‘sortArray’ that takes an array of numbers and returns a new array sorted in ascending order
+* 7. Write a function named ‘sortArray’ that takes an array of numbers and returns a new array sorted in ascending order.

+* 8. Write a function named ‘capitalizeFirstLetter’ that takes a string and returns the same string with the first letter capitalized.
+Ex-  console.log(capitalizeFirstLetter("hello"));  // Output:  "Hello"